 "Why should we pay this pain for somebody else's mistakes?
 I want closure, I want justice.

-"I don't want this to become a cold case and for them to put it on the back burner."'No respect'
+"I don't want this to become a cold case and for them to put it on the back burner."

 Miss Godden's grandmother Miranda said her "world stopped" when she found out that the body had been found.